 It is a legal requirement that all passengers wear seatbelts and it is the responsibility of the staff member who is driving the vehicle to ensure that this requirement is met.
 Staff and volunteers should also be aware of and adhere to current legislation regarding the use of appropriately fitted car seats/booster seats for younger children.
 Staff and volunteers should ensure that their behaviour is safe and that the transport arrangements and any vehicle used to transport pupils meet all legal requirements.
 They should ensure that the vehicle is roadworthy and appropriately insured and that the maximum carrying capacity is not exceeded.

 Staff and volunteers should never offer to transport pupils outside of their normal working duties, other than in an emergency or where not doing so would mean the child might be at risk.
 In those circumstances the matter should be recorded and reported to both the member of staff/volunteer's line manager and the child's parent(s) at the earliest possible opportunity.
 The school's health and safety policy and/or educational visits policy should set out the arrangements under which staff may use private vehicles to transport pupils.
+This means that staff and volunteers should:

-- from any drugs, alcohol or medicine which is likely to impair their judgement and/or ability to - ensure that if they need to be alone with a pupil, e.g. in an emergency, this is for the minimum possible time - be aware that the safety and welfare of the pupil who they are transporting is their responsibility until they are safely passed over to a parent/carer - report the nature of the journey, the route and expected time of arrival in accordance with agreed procedures - ensure that their behaviour and all arrangements ensure vehicle, passenger and driver safety.
+- plan and agree arrangements with all parties in advance - respond sensitively and flexibly where any concerns arise - take into account any specific or additional needs of the pupil - have an appropriate licence/permit for the vehicle - ensure they are fit to drive and free from any drugs, alcohol or medicine which is likely to impair their judgement and/or ability to drive - ensure that if they need to be alone with a pupil, e.g., in an emergency, this is for the minimum possible time - be aware that the safety and welfare of the pupil who they are transporting is their responsibility until they are safely passed over to a parent/carer - report the nature of the journey, the route and expected time of arrival in accordance with agreed procedures - ensure that their behaviour and all arrangements ensure vehicle, passenger, and driver safety.
 This includes having proper and appropriate insurance for the type of vehicle being driven - ensure that any impromptu or emergency arrangements of lifts are recorded and can be justified - refer to local and national guidance for educational visits